MaddyGuthridge/Jestspectation/README.md

-# jespectation
+# Jestspectation

-A clone of Jest's expect system for Python
+Pattern matching helper classes designed to be similar to Jest's expect matchers, but modified to suit a Pythonic style of programming.